 How to clean quickly and effectively: Handy tips and tricks

 Let’s face it: No one likes to spend hours a day cleaning their home.
-From dusting and vacuuming to laundry sorting – cleaning is a must.
+From dusting and vacuuming to laundry sorting and chasing cockroaches around the kitchen – cleaning is a must.
 Most of us have to do a bunch more than just that once-a-year spring clean, too!
 So we’ve gathered together some of our best cleaning tips and tricks to help you save some precious hours for more enjoyable things.

 Our top 7 cleaning tips:

 2. Have the right equipment and products at hand

 It’s difficult to know how to clean if you don’t have the right products at your disposal.
 That doesn’t mean you should stockpile tons of different cleaning products for every imaginable surface type.
 Instead, opt for a good multi-purpose cleaner to save some of your hard-earned cash!
 The same applies to equipment – you don’t necessarily have to buy all the fanciest gadgets!
 The most essential cleaning products and equipment include:

 - Liquid detergent for dishes

 - Toilet cleaner